 More Info: 225-683-8406 | pldavidson@aol.com

-Loblolly Ridge Farm: Will be open Friday May 27, 2022 .
-Open Friday and Saturday Only 07:00am- 3:00pm.
-Berries are $10.00 per gallon cash on – Located in the northern section of Tangipahoa Parish, Amite, Louisiana.
+Berries are $10.00 per gallon cash only – Located in the northern section of Tangipahoa Parish, Amite, Louisiana.
 Loblolly Ridge Farm is a U-Pick Blueberry farm.
 The farm consists of 2 acres of blueberries (approximately 1200 bushes consisting of 6 varieties of hybrid blueberries).

 More Info: Online | (985) 748-6843